Spottyfriend/Genesys/New_Crobuzon_Genesys.md

 *Adventurers*

-Some of the toughest individuals in all Bas-Lag, one will often find adventurers stopping in New Crobuzon for supplies, to cash in a reward, or even to complete a task in their never-ending quest for gold and experience.
-Often seen in rare armours and with thaumaturgically enchanced weaponry, adventurers are hardy and dangerous; they are generally lawless, stripped of allegiance or morality, living off their wits, stealing and killing, and hiring themselves out to whoever and whatever comes.
+Some of the toughest individuals in all Bas-Lag, one will often find adventurers stopping in New Crobuzon for supplies, to cash-in a reward, or even to complete a task in their never-ending quest for gold and experience.
+Often seen in rare armours and with thaumaturgically enchanced weaponry, adventurers are hardy and dangerous; they are generally lawless, stripped of allegiance or morality, living off their wits, stealing and killing, and hiring themselves out to whoever and whatever comes along.

 They are considered by many in New Crobuzon as scum, who live short, violent lives and meet even more violent ends.
 They hang on to a certain cachet among some more impressionable souls however, through their undeniable bravery and their occasionally impressive exploits.